The Madison, WI 4X4 / Jeep / RL4WD area is filled with amazing trails, awesome people and great events!

-Wrangler Riders Wisconsin represents Wrangler and SUV vehicles.
-Our goal is to open as many parks and trails as possible for SUV recreation in the state of Wisconsin.
+Our goal is to open as many parks and trails as possible for SUV recreation in east central Wisconsin.
 Our team will be going out and working with land managers, clubs, DNR and politicians to properly represent our members.
 We're dedicated to working with all other motorized state associations and clubs to create a synergy of recreational and tourism activity for the state of Wisconsin.

 The Amateur Radio group for licensed and those wanting to be licensed in HAM.
 This group also talks about things related to radio communication much like the forums do.

-This group is for those interested in becoming a Trail Guide Ambassador.
-Once you pass your training and background check, we'll move you into your state certified Trail Guide Ambassador private group.
+This group is for those interested in becoming a Trail Ambassador.
+Once you pass your training and background check, we'll move you into the Trail Ambassador private group for your area.

 If you have questions about being a guide, please feel free to ask here!

 The RL4WDA Cartographers group discusses mapping topics for our online directory.